The Adventures Of John And Ellen

 1) We really enjoyed our sailing afternoon with Steve McClure, and will save our allowance for another one.

-2) Will also save our allowance for a return to Hope Farms restaurant.
+2) Will also save our allowance for a return to Hope Farm restaurant.

 3) And, we will schedule time to take a long hike (2-3 miles) inside Blakeley State Park